edly-io/nodebb-plugin-openedx-discussion/README.md

 ## How To Contribute

 To contribute, please make a pull request in this repositry on Github: [nodebb-plugin-openedx-discussion](https://github.com/arbisoft/nodebb-plugin-openedx-discussion).
-If you have any question or issue, please feel free to open an issue on Github: [nodebb-plugin-openedx-discussion](https://github.com/arbisoft/nodebb-plugin-openedx-discussion).
+If you have any question or issue, please feel free to open an [issue](https://github.com/edly-io/nodebb-plugin-openedx-discussion/issues) on Github.

 ## Contributors